 learning around the world

-As an educator my career has enabled me to work in different parts of the world from South Korea and China to the USA, Denmark, Germany and Hungary.
+As an educator, my career has enabled me to work in different parts of the world from South Korea and China to North America, Denmark, Germany and Hungary.
 It started as a student teacher avoiding travel and a fear of the unfamiliar.
 In 1992 I worked in Brittany setting up an outdoor education centre, this was the start of my educationally based travels.
 As I have ventured further I have seen myself and my home through fresh eyes.
 We can learn so much from approaches and cultures in different places.
-Teaching about bias and perception is a must.
-As teachers, parents, as learners let’s recognise that we have to ACT now, each day, to create a world where we are curious about another’s context and create a socially just world.
-In the US I supported disadvantaged high school leadership, staff and students to succeed in alternative provision through a blended approach, the schools funded teachers to be available around the clock.
-The development of elementary curriculum and the accompanying platform was a fantastic opportunity to link Project Based Learning to common core standards.
-In China I supported a new staff team to deliver the American High School Diploma in an international school.
+Teaching about bias and expanding perception is a must.
+As teachers, parents, and learners let’s recognise that we have to ACT now, each day, to create a world where we are curious about another’s context and create a socially just world.
+In Michigan I am President of Widening Advancement of Youth (W-A-Y) I have supported school leadership, staff and students to succeed in alternative provision through a blended approach, the schools even fund teachers to be available around the clock.
+The development of the elementary curriculum and the accompanying platform was a fantastic opportunity to link Project Based Learning to common core standards.
+In China, I supported a new staff team to deliver the American High School Diploma to an international school.
 Working with KACES in South Korea I was invited by the Royal Society of Art to speak about creativity and AI.
-I have worked in Germany for a wonderful Berlin start up and have regularly worked with Lene Jensby Lange from Denmark around learning spaces.
-Also see my section about working in Budapest leading REAL School for two and a half years.
+I have worked in Germany for a wonderful Berlin start-up and have regularly worked with Lene Jensby Lange from Denmark around learning spaces.
+Also, see my section about working in Budapest leading REAL School and the international work of the Lab of Misfits.